doublemul/ADER/README.md

 Author: Fei Mi, Xiaoyu Lin, Boi Faltings

-Please cite our paper if you use the code:
+Please cite our paper if you use the code or datasets.

 ## Table of Contents